supabase/supabase/apps/docs/CONTRIBUTING.md

 The navigation is defined in [`NavigationMenu.constants.ts`](https://github.com/supabase/supabase/blob/master/apps/docs/components/Navigation/NavigationMenu/NavigationMenu.constants.ts).

 Add an entry with the `name`, `url`, and (optional) `icon` for your page.

+## Reference structure

+Reference docs are produced from the reference specs and library source code.
+A common spec file contains shared function and endpoint definitions, and library-specific spec files contain further details.

+### Common spec file

+Each type of library (for example, language SDK or CLI) has a common spec file.
+For example, see the [spec file for the language SDKs](https://github.com/supabase/supabase/blob/master/apps/docs/spec/common-client-libs-sections.json).
+This file contains definitions for the common SDK functions:

+- **id** - Identifies the function
+- **title** - Human-readable title
+- **slug** - URL slug
+- **product** - Supabase product that owns the function.
+For example, database operations are owned by `database`, and auth functions are owned by`auth`
+- **type** - `function` for a structured function definition or `markdown` for a prose explainer section.

+To add a new function, manually add an entry to this common file.

+### Specific spec file

+Each library also has its own spec file containing library-specific details.
+For example, see the [JavaScript SDK spec file](https://github.com/supabase/supabase/blob/master/apps/docs/spec/supabase_js_v2.yml).

+The functions listed in this file match the ones defined in the common spec file.

+Each function contains a description, code examples, and optional notes.
+The parameters are pulled from the source code via the `$ref` property, which references a function definition in the source code repo.
+These references are pulled down and transformed using commands in the spec [Makefile](https://github.com/supabase/supabase/blob/master/apps/docs/spec/Makefile).
+Unless you're a library maintainer, you don't need to worry about this.

+If you're a library maintainer, follow these steps when updating function parameters or return values:

+1. Get your changes merged to `master` in your library
+2. This will kick off an action that automatically updates the spec file in the library's `gh-pages` branch
+3. Run `make` in `/spec` of the `supabase/supabase` repo.
+This will regenerate all of the `tsdoc` files that the docs site uses
+4. You should now see the changes you've made in the docs site locally

 ## Content reuse